-SchoolTutoring Academy’s tutoring programs for Camden students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Camden students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Camden District Curriculum Used in Our In-Home Tutoring Programs

 Kershaw County School District is a very large district containing over 10,000 students and 1,000 employees.
 The district is accredited by the Southern Association of Colleges and Schools and the SC Department of Education.
 The district has received “Excellent” ratings on state district report cards, is known for having relatively small class sizes, and strives to equalize the equipment and resources available in all 20 schools in the district so that all students get the same opportunities.
 The schools all follow the standards set out by the South Carolina Department of Education, which all use a standards-based approach to learning.

 We currently cover the following Camden-area school district: Kershaw County School District.

 Contact our Academic Directors at 1-877-545-7737 to Discuss your Child's Strengths and Areas for Improvement.
 Get started with Camden Tutor Today.

 A Parent Talks About Finding a Private, In-Home Tutor